 Plans to restore the Florida Everglades, discussed below, are independent of and complementary to this general management plan.
-Park managers will work to ensure active collaboration in order to best incorporate goals of the general management plan through continued restoration efforts.
 Such restoration plans are critical to the health and ecological integrity of Everglades National Park resources.

-The south Florida ecosystem stretches south from Orlando through Chain of Lakes,

-Kissimmee Valley, Lake Okeechobee, and the remaining Everglades to the waters of Florida Bay and the adjacent coral reefs.
+The south Florida ecosystem stretches south from Orlando through Chain of Lakes, Kissimmee Valley, Lake Okeechobee, and the remaining Everglades to the waters of Florida Bay and the adjacent coral reefs.
 The ecosystem encompasses 18,000 square miles within 16 counties.
 There is a long-standing, cooperative effort among federal, state, and local government agencies, tribes, environmental organizations, universities, businesses, and local citizens to preserve and restore the greater Everglades ecosystem through more than 200 restoration projects.
 Listed below are the projects that would have the most influence on Everglades National Park.